plurigrid/Plurigraph/Mission/Season 0/Season 0.md

 - [] ability or willingness to learn GitHub
 - [] ability or willingness to learn Markdown
 - [] ability or willingness to learn Git client for their OS
-- [] install a web9 browser
+- [] install a web9 browser (we recommend [[Vivaldi]])
-  - has tree style tabs (Vivaldi, Firefox + TreeStyleTabs)
-  - is only used together with resources that absouletly require a DID (TallyHo for EVM, )
+  - we recomend to only use it with resources that absouletly require a DID (TallyHo for EVM chains, Keplr for Interchain, NEAR does not require an extension)
 ## Goals
 - [] Roadmap for Season 1 (see [Season 0](https://github.com/Plurigrid/knowledge))
 - [] Plurigraph UX